bard85/GRBL-Gui/Docs/Modal code.md

 ***Canned cycles are not supported by the GRBL, however this software will translate canned cycles into compatible code*

 The syntax for writing a block(one line) of code is to never use 2 or more commands from the same modal group, this will result in error.
-Commands from modal group 0 can never be combined with a command from another group.
+Commands from modal group 0 can never be combined with a command from group 1.